totegamma/gotogh.nvim/README.md

 # gotogh.nvim

-Open the currently open file on a Github page with line numbers
+Open the file, commit, or PR at the current cursor line on the GitHub page.

 ## install